boscosabujohn/ManufacturingOS/b3-erp/docs/requirements/procurement-requirements.md

 ## 1. Executive Summary

-The Procurement Module serves as the strategic sourcing backbone for B3 MACBIS Ltd, managing all purchasing activities from requirement identification to vendor payment.
+The Procurement Module serves as the strategic sourcing backbone for ManufacturingOS Ltd, managing all purchasing activities from requirement identification to vendor payment.
 This module ensures timely availability of materials at optimal costs while maintaining quality standards, managing vendor relationships, and ensuring compliance with procurement policies.
 It integrates seamlessly with production planning, inventory management, and financial accounting to create an efficient procure-to-pay cycle.

 ---